bgamari/ghc-wiki-import/exceptions/stack-traces.md

-All exception handling in GHC is built on a few primitive operations,
+All (synchronous) exception handling in GHC is built on a few primitive operations,

 ```